EnKrypt/Doppler/README.md

 Generate a React build by running `yarn build` or `npm run build`.

 Statically serve the generated build.
+If you've done everything right so far, it should look something like the screenshot below when you open the page.

 If you don't plan to run the frontend alongside the backend, make sure you update the endpoint variable `API_URL` in [`App.js`](https://github.com/EnKrypt/Doppler/blob/master/frontend/src/App.js)